Management

 The Productivity vs. Empowerment Equation

 Employee performance is central to the success of new manager training, but how to do it is an ever-changing scenario.
-Decades ago, an iron-fist approach to management was effective, but as workers learn to voice concerns and have more responsibility, this has become far less effective.
+Decades ago, an iron-fist approach to management was effective, but as workers learn to voice concerns, have backing from human resources, know their rights, and have more responsibility, this has become far less effective.

-Rather than mandate a productivity-based approach, training a new manager should provide them with empowerment that they can pass on to employees.
+Rather than mandate a productivity-based approach, new manager training should provide them with empowerment that they can pass on to employees.

 Empowerment is the idea that each employee has the skills necessary to succeed on the job.
 This self-awareness — like many other things in the business world — isn’t always present in each worker.
 But whether an introvert or an extrovert, everyone likes to hear that they’re doing a great job.

-Praise doesn’t necessarily empower each individual, but it’s definitely something that propels them to work harder.
-When training a new manager, empowerment over productivity should be a central theme.
-Prioritize this in your training, you should see positive results more quickly.
+Praise doesn’t necessarily empower each individual, but it definitely propels them to work harder.
+Within the realm of new manager training, empowerment over productivity should be a central theme.
+Prioritize this in your training; you should see positive results more quickly.

 Embrace the Measurable and Quantifiable

-If you’re not familiar with SMART goals, training a new manager is the time to support them.
+If you’re unfamiliar with SMART goals, training a new manager is the time to support them.
 This mnemonic device stands for Specific, Measurable, Achievable, Relevant, and Time-Bound (SMART).
 It’s how managers can quantify their work and successes.

 The Tweak

-Training a new manager can’t simply rely on a single rubric or idea.
+New manager training can’t simply rely on a single rubric or idea.
 It’s a living, breathing idea that will need constant changes over time.
-The workaday world is simply too dynamic to leave something set in stone.
+The workaday world is too dynamic to leave something set in stone.

 While new manager training may require a bit more effort on your part, the results will speak for themselves.
 You can’t put a price on that.